If you’re a BYU student who’s wondering how to make an ILP semester work out, this is for you — everything you’re wondering about is right here!

 I'm In School, When's The Best Time To Go?

-You're probably worried about timing your study abroad (or ILP semester!) with BYU's applications process ... good thing there are plenty of ILP programs that fit right into the school semester.
+If traveling and serving for a semester is what you're looking for, then the next step is to time your ILP semester (or study abroad) with BYU's applications process ... good thing there are plenty of ILP programs that fit right into the school semester.

 Go During The Summer

 For BYU students, if you’re not taking classes in the spring and summer semesters, maybe a summer trip with ILP would work best for you.
 Departure dates are pretty general ranges, but Fall semester is typically early/mid/late May to late August, though some countries can leave mid April (and come home a smidge earlier in August).
 Every country has a summer semester!

 Going during an ILP Fall semester!
 Fall semesters typically leave mid to late August and come home the end of November or mid-December.
 Others are more like end-of-September/mid-October.
 But all Fall groups come home in time for Christmas which works great as a sub for a BYU semester in the fall.
 Or come during the spring!
 An ILP Spring semester usually leaves in January, typically ... sometimes there is an early February departure, so that's also an option.

 For either, you can either defer a semester or take online classes during your ILP semester to make this work (more on both below).

 BYU calls deferring a “leave of absence” — it’s when you don’t attend a major semester (fall or winter) but come back the following major semester.
 So you can totally volunteer with ILP in the fall, and come back in time for Christmas and the BYU winter semester.
 Or volunteer during the winter (on a Spring semester with ILP) and come back, enjoy your summer, and enroll for fall classes.